membraneframework/membrane_tutorials/videoroom/videoroom.md

     When we think about building the web application the very first thing which comes to our mind is HTTP.
 Surely, Phoenix allows us to send HTTP requests from the client application to the server - however, Phoenix developers have prepared for you an optional way to communicate - sockets.
 Sockets, in contrast to plain HTTP requests, are persistent and allow bidirectional communication, while HTTP request are stateless and work in request -> reply mode.
 Want to dig deeper?
 Feel free to read the provided part of official Phoenix documentation!

   + [How to access user's media from the browser?](https://www.html5rocks.com/en/tutorials/webrtc/basics/) Ever wondered how is it possible for the browser to access your camera or a microphone?
-Here you will find an answer for that and many more inquisting you questions!
+Here you will find an answer for that and many more inquiring you questions!

   + [WebRTC Connectivity (signalling, ICE etc.)](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Connectivity)
     One does not simply connect and send media!
-First, peers need to get in touch with each other (with a litle help from a publicly available server), as well as exchange some information about themselves.
-This short tutorial will give you and outlook on how does this proccess (called 'signalling') can be performed!
+First, peers need to get in touch with each other (with a little help from a publicly available server), as well as exchange some information about themselves.
+This short tutorial will give you and outlook on how does this process (called 'signalling') can be performed!

   + [Why do we need STUN/TURN servers?](https://www.html5rocks.com/en/tutorials/webrtc/infrastructure/)
     Peer to peer connection can be (and in most cases is) problematic.
 At the same time it is also demanded - we don't want to have our media pass through some server (both due to the throughput limitations and privacy issues).
 While reading this tutorial you will find some tricks which allow you connect your beloved peer hidden by some firewalls and NAT!